bmokase3093/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print absolute path name of current working directory
+Printing the absoulute path name to the current working directory Display the contents list of current directory